mlcommons/mlcube/README.md

 See [LICENSE](https://github.com/mlcommons/mlcube/blob/master/LICENSE.md) for more information.

-MLCube is a trademark of the MLCommons™ Association.
+MLCube is a trademark of the MLCommons® Association.

 ## Support